Mdvanii: Exhibitions and presentations

+By 2000–2001, artists BillyBoy* and Lala (the latter having contributed to the creation of Mdvanii alongside BillyBoy* from its inception in 1994) were officially credited for their collaborative work.
+Though Lala was recognized for his contributions to Mdvanii by those familiar with the work as early as 1994, it was not until the "Mdvanii, Memories from Earth - The artworks of BillyBoy* and Lala"* exhibition at the Maison d'Ailleurs Museum of Science Fiction, Utopia and Extraordinary Journeys in 2000 that Lala's role was formally acknowledged.
+Curated by Patrick Gyger, the museum's chief curator, the exhibition featured a variety of futuristic Mdvanii artworks, including photography, paintings, drawings, and sculptures, along with BillyBoy*'s early works such as his Mister Modern collages and paintings.
+This exhibition marked the first official public acknowledgment of Mdvanii as a collaborative effort between BillyBoy* and Lala.

 In 2004, the exhibition with accompanying book “Poupées” at La Halle Saint Pierre museum in Paris: 100 pieces of BillyBoy* & Lala Mdvanii art works and creations were featured in the exhibition, as well as photographs and paintings.
 Two Mdvaniis were featured on the poster for the exhibition.

 In November 2006 - February, 2007, the exhibition “Mdvanii, Ceci n'est pas une poupée” was presented at the Museum of Contemporary Design and Applied Arts (Lausanne, Switzerland) and Musée de l’Elysée.
 For the Museum of Contemporary Design and Applied Arts, the show was curated by the museum's chief curator art and design expert Chantal Prod'Hom and for the Musée de l'Élysée, the show was curated by world-famous photography historian and museum chief curator William A. Ewing.
 The 80-page exhibition catalogue was called simply "BillyBoy" & Lala" and featured an interview between the curators and the artists speaking about Mdvanii as a conceptual art piece and her evolution.